PunchThrough/bean-docs/src/getting-started/intro.md

 ## Get Started

 Ready to get started with Bean?
-Start by [installing Bean Loader](../install-loader) for your favorite platform.
+Start by scrolling to the bottom of the page to download the Bean Loader for your favorite platform.

 Or keep reading to learn more!